a11ytalks/a11ytalks-drupal/README.md

 Storybook is based on the [Storybook](https://www.drupal.org/project/storybook) module.
 All stories are kept in `web/themes/custom/a11ytalks/stories` in a twig file that needs to be recompiled if you update any of the arguments or add new stories.

 - `ddev drush storybook:generate-all-stories`

+If you want to have `watch` automatically update any changes run

+- `watch --color ddev drush storybook:generate-all-stories`